Low-Cost DIY: Zoned Central Heating System With Wireless Actuator Valves

 Wall mounted thermostats may be more convenient and easy to use, especially if you want to make regular manual changes.
 Depending on the brand, they may also open up the possibility of adding advanced functionality (see below).

-For a good balance between price and quality I recommend HomeMatic, which you can see in the image to the right.
+For a good balance between price and quality, I recommend HomeMatic.

 Control It All From Your Phone